 However, skipping step one – building a reliable emergency fund – is one of the most costly mistakes for household finances.
 Without a cash cushion, a sudden job loss, a medical emergency, or an unexpected home repair will instantly force you back into high-interest debt.

-A solid cash reserve protects your monthly budget, prevents you from making rushed withdrawals from your registered investments, and supports much better long-term financial decisions.
-Here is exactly how much liquid cash Quebec households must keep on hand before accelerating debt payments or investing.
+A solid cash reserve protects your monthly budget, prevents rushed withdrawals from registered accounts, and supports better long-term financial decisions.
+Here is how much accessible cash Quebec households should consider keeping before accelerating debt repayment or investing more.

 Quebec Emergency Fund: Essential Cash Before RRSP, Debt Repayment, or Investing (2026 Guide) 1